 - ยฝ teaspoon black pepper

-- 1 cup shredded cheese - usually mild cheddar
+- 1 cup shredded cheese - usually cheddar

 Instructions

-- Mix in a medium nonstick saucepan 2 cup milk, 1 tablespoon butter, 1 teaspoon salt, 1 teaspoon garlic powder, ยฝ teaspoon black pepper, ยฝ teaspoon paprika, and ยฝ teaspoon dry mustard.
+- In a medium nonstick saucepan mix 2 cups milk, 1 tablespoon butter, 1 teaspoon salt, 1 teaspoon garlic powder, ยฝ teaspoon black pepper, ยฝ teaspoon paprika, and ยฝ teaspoon dry mustard.
 Add 8 ounces (about 2 cups) of elbow macaroni.

-- Bring to a light boil over medium-high heat, frequently stirring as soon as it starts to boil.
+- Bring to a light boil over medium-high heat, frequently stirring frequently as soon as it starts to boil.
 Reduce heat to simmer uncovered.
-Continue to stir frequently for about 15-20 minutes until most of the milk is absorbed.
+Continue stirring frequently for about 15-20 minutes until most of the milk is absorbed.
 Check the macaroni for tenderness.
-If not tender, add ยผ of milk and continue to cook for about 3-5 minutes.
+If not, add ยผ of milk and continue to cook for about 3-5 minutes.
 You may need to repeat this.

 Recipe Notes